CzaxStudio/proton/README.md

 # Proton

-A GUI library for Go.
+An ultra easy GUI library for Go.
 Built on [Gio](https://gioui.org).
 No C deps, pure Go.

 ## To be published on June 12th 2026.